 4. Add One Extra Serving of Vegetables or Fruit

-- Include a small salad with dinner
+- Include a small side salad with lunch or dinner

-5. Digital Boundaries Before Bed
+5. Set Digital Boundaries Before Bed

 - Improve sleep onset and depth

-- Reduce late-night snacking cravings
+- Reduce late-night cravings and snacking

 - Increase next-day energy and focus